ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 What I had just created was some sort of playlist which dictated the order of audio files to be played.
 All I had to do now was hook it up to a media player.

-***note***: By all means was this not the ideal solution, but it allowed the Pi and speaker to be portable to any location as long as we could connect it to wi-fi.
+***note***: This not the ideal solution, but it allowed the Pi and speaker to be portable to any location as long as we could connect it to wi-fi.

 A succesfull pipeline run broadcast(Sound up):